sj-p/vlast/README.txt

     -i, --infile=F          don't fetch data, process xml file F

 Notes:
-* values L & N are positive integers
+* values L, N & D are positive integers
-* values S & E are unix timestamps (seconds since Epoch)
+* values S, E & T are unix timestamps (seconds since Epoch)
 * short names of method M & period P can be used, see --list-*
 * option names are not always the same as API parameter names, but it should be obvious to which parameter they refer